 For those not familiar, fat bombs is one of the BEST bake-free, refined sugar-free, keto candy recipes, and these chocolate fat bombs happen to be a personal fave.
 These bite-sized morsels are generally made with nut/seed butters (peanuts, cashews, almonds, sunflower seeds, tahini, etc.) or coconut oil, cream cheese, dark chocolate, cocoa powder, etc. that bring the healthy fat into the treat.
 Hence, its name!

 Chocolate and fat are alwaaaaays a delicious combination but they’re not usually thought of as healthy.
-My chocolate fat bombs are here to disrupt the desert game (in the very best way possible)!
+My 3 ingredient fat bombs are here to disrupt the desert game (in the very best way possible)!

 Here’s why I love these chocolate fat bombs: (although, once you try them, you’ll GET IT):